Do you find yourself more worried each time you visit your parent who is living alone? Do any of these thoughts go through your mind?

 Care Options for My Aging Parent

 To help you begin your research, learn more about four of the most typical care options:

 - Assisted living is an option for someone who needs assistance with some daily activities but can still live independently.
-An assisted living apartment or home is typically located within a senior living community, where residents can take advantage of the services and amenities of the community, like meals, transportation, housekeeping, and daily activities.
+An assisted living apartment or home is typically located within a senior living community, where residents can take advantage of the services and amenities of the community, such as meals, transportation, housekeeping, and daily activities.

 - Long-term or nursing home care is often for a parent who needs daily assistance with everyday tasks and medical care.
 Look for a long-term care facility that provides comfort for your parent, peace of mind for you, and options for future care, such as dementia care.

 Tips for Getting Your Parent on Board with Care

 It may be difficult for Dad to hear he needs assistance or for him to even consider moving from his home.
 However, when his health and safety are a concern, you don’t want to wait until an accident or crisis situation occurs.
 It is always best to be proactive when discussing your parent’s future care.
 Use these tips to help you start the conversation.

 - Ease into the conversation.
 Start with something positive and try to focus on the benefits of getting help with daily care.

 - Choose the best messenger.
 Are you the best person to broach the topic?
 Would it come across better from his doctor, friend, or another neutral third party?

 - Be careful not to personally insult your parent.
 No one wants to hear their house is a mess or that they look awful.
 Focus on the benefits of having someone to do housekeeping or not having to worry about getting groceries.